Generalization Analysis of Message Passing Neural Networks on Large Random Graphs: Introduction

 In \cite{levie2021transferability}, the authors introduce the notion of GCNN transferability -- the ability to transfer a GCNN between different graphs, which is closely related to generalization.
-A networks is said to be transferable if, whenever two graphs represent the same phenomenon, the GCNN has approximately the same repercussion on both graphs.
-GCNN transferability promotes the ability of a GCNN to generalize well to new data, if the test data represent the same phenomena as the training data.
-In \cite{levie2021transferability} spectral-based methods are shown to be transferable under graphs and graph signals that are sampled from the same latent space. \cite{keriven2020convergence, 9356126,ruiz2020graphon, maskey2021transferability} showed that spectral-based GCNNs are transferable under graphs that approximate the same limit object -- the so called graphon.
+For example, \cite{ LevieTransfSpectralGraphFiltersShort, Gama_2020, kenlay2021interpretable} show that the output of spectral-based GCNNs is linearly stable with respect to perturbations of the input graphs. \cite{levie2021transferability} prove that spectral-based methods are transferable under graphs and graph signals that are sampled from the same latent space. \cite{keriven2020convergence, 9356126,ruiz2020graphon, maskey2021transferability} show that spectral-based GCNNs are transferable under graphs that approximate the same limit object -- the so called graphon.